weso/ontolo-ci/README.md

 cd ontolo-ci/docker
 ```

 3. Finally, execute `docker-compose up`.
-This will generate the corresponding images, deploy the containers and expose the posrts.
+This will generate the corresponding images, deploy the containers and expose the ports.

 > **Ports Configuration:** Ontolo-CI uses port 80 for serving the web UI, port 10010 for its API and port 10011 for listening to GitHub.